lu0425/DCT_Design/1D_DCT_Design/README.md

 - [Method & Results](#method--results)
 - [RTL Waveform](#rtl-waveform)

+&nbsp;

 ## Overview

 This project implements a 1D (One-Dimensional) 8-point Discrete Cosine Transform (DCT) using Verilog HDL.
 The 1D DCT is a fundamental signal processing operation that transforms time-domain or spatial-domain signals into the frequency domain.
 The 1D DCT performs transformation on a sequence of N points, converting the input signal into frequency domain coefficients.
 It is widely used in audio compression, speech processing, and as a building block for 2D DCT in image compression.
+This project can be summarized in the following points:
+1. **Algorithm Optimization**: Exploits DCT matrix symmetry to reduce multiplications by 50%
+2. **Fixed-Point Design**: Achieves SQNR ≥ 40 dB with 8-bit coefficients
+3. **Hardware Efficiency**: Minimizes multiplier count for lower area and power
+4. **Verified Correctness**: Verilog output matches MATLAB reference with high accuracy

 ### Mathematical Expression
 The following figure shows the architecture of expanding the DCT formula using a matrix.